GinoShun/VISCAT-Project-Web-Application/README.md

    npm start
    ```
 it is ok if there are warning, just make sure no error
-If you encounter a different error than the one above, please proceed with the first step: Delete the `node_modules` folder
+If you encounter a different error than the one above, please proceed with the first step: Delete the `node_modules` folder and `package-lock.js`, **do not delete package.json**!!!!!!

 ### Directory structure